OK. So you’ve taken the advice of the first of these blogs which was

 Make an appointment with a careers advisor.
 They will be able to help you narrow your choices or open your mind to possibilities you hadn’t thought of.
 For example, for many years I designed assessment centres for graduate entry into a firm of forensic accountants.
 Now I had never even heard of this line of work at all and so although it probably wasn’t a job for me, I couldn’t possibly have known whether it was or not before I had even heard that it was a job.
 And there are many many careers out there that you won’t have heard of.
 Yet!

-So, get yourself along to the careers folk.
+So, the main thing to take from this blog is to get yourself along to meet the careers professionals.
 They will be pleased to see you and I guarantee they will open your eyes to new ideas.
 You will almost certainly have to book in advance though as few of them will have space for you to drop in for a one to one session.
 But it is good to think ahead.

 And then you can move on to the next step…